-The end products of this project are the Commission's annual budget; overall work program; employee salary and benefits analysis; the Commission's annual audit; affirmative action plan updating and follow-through; and Disadvantaged Business Enterprise compliance with regard to the U.S. Department of Transportation Disadvantaged Business Enterprise regulations (49 CFR, Part 23).
+The end products of this project are the Commission's annual budget; overall work program; employee salary and benefits analysis; the Commission's annual audit; affirmative action plan updating and follow-through; Title VI Implementation as required by 23 Code of Federal Regulation (CFR) 200 and 49 Code of Federal Regulation 21; and Disadvantaged Business Enterprise compliance with regard to the U.S. Department of Transportation Disadvantaged Business Enterprise regulations (49 CFR, Part 23).